 TGah Editor: Change the paragraphs below as follows (#5265):

 An HT STA shall not transmit a frame with the TXVECTOR parameter FORMAT set to HT_MF or HT_GF and the TXVECTOR parameter FEC_CODING set to LDPC_CODING unless the RA of the frame corresponds to a STA for which the LDPC Coding Capability subfield of the HT Capabilities element received from that STA contained a value of 1 and dot11LDPCCodingOptionActivated is true.

+An S1G STA shall not transmit a frame with the TXVECTOR parameter FEC_CODING set to LDPC_CODING unless the RA of the frame corresponds to a STA for which the Rx LDPC subfield of the S1G Capabilities element from that STA contained a value of 1 and dot11LDPCCodingOptionActivated is true.

 Further restrictions on TXVECTOR parameter values may apply due to rules found in 9.26 (Protection mechanisms) and 9.7 (Multirate support).